SHORT STORY 18

 “Hey, hi, how's it going?”
 I smiled, as a young woman in a lab coat, poked her head around a corner.
 She was sitting at a work station, still typing on her laptop, as I approached.
 “Sorry.
 Do you speak English?”

 “Of course,” she said coldly, sitting next to an array of test-tubes full of blood.
 “How can I be of assistance?”

 “Yeah, I'm looking for...”
 Opening the plastic folder, I pulled out the photo of the dead man's scalp.
 “This.”

-On the other side of the lab was a hallway to a small morgue.
-The lab girl with a blond ponytail opened a refrigerator and removed a metal tray containing several sealed plastic bags, placing one of them on a stainless steel table.
+On the other side of the lab was a short hallway to a small morgue.
+The lab girl opened a refrigerator and removed a metal tray containing several sealed plastic bags, placing one of them on a stainless steel table.
 We both pulled on latex gloves before she opened the bag and placed the fragment of human skull in front of me.
-Picking it up, the cold bone felt icy through the gloves.
-The black hair was stiff as the blood on it had frozen, making it tricky to part the strands.
+Picking it up, the bone felt icy through my gloves.
+The blood-coated black hair was frozen stiff, making it tricky to part the strands.

-“So what do you reckon happened to this asshole?”
+“So, what do you reckon happened?”
 I asked, leaning away from the girl's curious inspection.
 “Extreme anxiety attack and he just went pop?”

-“The extensive damage to the entire body in consistent with explosives, but the lack of trace evidence makes it appear as if he had been killed by a pack of large predators.
+“The extensive damage to the entire body is consistent with explosives, but the lack of trace-evidence makes it appear as if he had been killed by a pack of animals.
 There are even lacerations on a few bone segments that appear to be from claws.
-But not even animals can cause such instantaneous destruction.
-It's almost as if he was spontaneous torn apart by...”
+But wild animals can't cause such instantaneous destruction.
+It's almost as if he was spontaneous torn apart.”